Frequently Asked Questions

 What is the eligibility to participate in the Tourism Digital Assistance Program?

-Priority will be given to tourism businesses and organizations whose primary focus is attracting and servicing visitors.
+Priority will be given to tourism businesses and organizations whose primary focus is attracting and servicing visitors and align with target market interests.
 Priority is given to first time applicants.

 How is Equity, Diversity and Inclusion factored into the approval of program participants?